ethereum/populus/docs/gotchas.rst

 There is a high initial cost to setting the storage to non zero (touching the storage).
 Never reset and reintiate the storage.

 [5] Everything the contracts uses for temporary memory costs money, the gas.
-The pricing of using **memory**, the part that is cleared once execution done (think RAM), is not linear either, and cost per the same unit of usage increases sharply once you used a lot of memory, trying to avoid unreasonable memory usage.
+The pricing of using **memory**, the part that is cleared once execution done (think RAM), is not linear either, and cost per the same unit of usage increases sharply once you used a lot of memory.
+Try to avoid unreasonable memory usage.

 [6] Even when you free storage, the gas you paid for that storage is **partially** refundble if.
-So don't use storage as a temporary store.
+Don't use storage as a temporary store.

 [7] Each time you **deploy** a contract, it costs money, the gas.
-So the habbit of pushing the whole codebase after every small commit, costs a lot of money.
+So the habbit of pushing the whole codebase after every small commit, can cost a lot of money.
 When possible, try to breakdown the functionality to small focused contracts.
 If you fix one, you don't have to re-deploy the others.
 Use library contracts (see below).
 Removing a contrat is partially refundble, but less than deployment.

 [8] No, sorry.
 Refunds will never exceed the gas provided in the transaction that initiated the refundble action.
 In fact, **refund is maxed to 50% of the gas** in that tansaction.

-[9] Whenever you just send money to a contract (transaction with value > 0), **even without calling any function**, you run it's code, and the contract gets an opportunity to call other functions.
+[9] Whenever you just send money to a contract (a transaction with value > 0), **even without calling any function**, you run the contract's code.
+The contract gets an opportunity to call other functions.
-Etheruem is different from Bitcoin: even simple money sending runs code (infact Bitcoin has a simple stack based scripts, but the common case is simple money sending transactions)
+Etheruem is different from Bitcoin: even simple money sending runs code (infact Bitcoin has a simple stack based scripts, but the common case is simple money transfers)

-[10] Every contract can have one un-named function, the fallback function, which the contract **runs when it's called without a specific function**.
+[10] Every contract can have one un-named function, the fallback function, which the contract **runs when it's called even if no specific function was named in the transaction**.
-This is the function you will hit when sending money in a transaction that has value, but not data to explictly call a function in the contract.
+This is the function you will hit when sending money in a transaction that just has value.

-[11] If a contract has no fallback function, or it has one without the ``payable`` modifier, then a simple transaction that just sends the contract some Ether, without calling any function, will fail.
+[11] If a contract has no fallback function, or it has one without the ``payable`` modifier, then a simple transaction that just sends the contract Ether, without calling any function, will fail.

 [12] Contracts are saved on the blockchain in a compiled EVM (ethereum virtual machine) bytecode.
 There is **no way** to understand from the bytecode what the contract actually does.